 Making a Choice

 Is it possible to drive in rough weather without a 4WD drive auto?
-With a good set of tires and advanced traction control systems, experienced drivers should have no trouble steering most 2WD cars with mild road conditions through snow.
+With a good set of tires and advanced traction control systems, experienced drivers should have no trouble steering most 2WD cars with mild road conditions through the snow.
 Although, 2WD cars are often suggested for mild climates with little rain or snow.
-Most drivers won't notice the difference between 4WD and 2WD in mild climates.
-A 4WD system adds weight and complexity, resulting in increased tire wear, decreased gas mileage and more maintenance.
+Most drivers won’t notice the difference between 4WD and 2WD in mild climates.
+A 4WD system adds weight and complexity, resulting in increased tire wear, decreased gas mileage, and more maintenance.
 The general rule is that 2WD is better for everyday performance, and in normal weather, while 4WD offers improved harsh-weather driving.

 Keeping You on the Road